RCollins13/HumanIdiogramLibrary/README.md

 ### Terms of Use
-As mentioned above, these files are subject to the terms of the Creative Commons Attribution 4.0 International Public License (CC BY 4.0), a [simple, human-readable summary of which is available from CC](https://creativecommons.org/licenses/by/4.0/).
+As mentioned above, these files are subject to the terms of the Creative Commons Attribution 4.0 International Public License (CC BY 4.0), a [human-readable summary of which is available from CC](https://creativecommons.org/licenses/by/4.0/).

 Long story short: Please feel free to reuse these files however you like!